Actuaries are traditionally very active in the field of life insurance. Among other things, they concern themselves with the following activities:

 The LIFE Section meetings take place twice a year during the Annual Meeting of the DAV and DGVFM at the end of April and the Autumn Meeting in November.
 Participation in the meetings is open to any interested party and not restricted to members of the DAV or the DGVFM.

-If you have any questions regarding life insurance please contact:
+If you have any questions regarding pensions please contact:

 Become an actuaryMembership informationInternational involvement